werf/werf/docs/documentation/pages_en/quickstart.md

    **IMPORTANT** Param `--insecure-registry` allows usage of Container Registry without TLS.
 TLS in our case dropped for simplicity.

-3. If you haven't installed `kubectl` yet, create an alias on the supplied with munikube kubectl:
+3. If you haven't installed `kubectl` yet, you can create an alias to use `kubectl` supplied with minikube:

    ```
    alias kubectl="minikube kubectl --"
-   echo 'alias kubectl="minikube kubectl --"' >> ~/.bashrc
+   echo 'alias kubectl="minikube kubectl --"' >> ~/.bash_aliases
    ```

 4. Install NGINX Ingress Controller: